Formal category theory in augmented virtual double categories

 We call a (weakly) left Kan cell $\eta$ \emph{pointwise} if it restricts along any $\map fB{A_n}$ such that the restriction $J_n(\id, f)$ exists; in that case we say that $\eta$ defines $l$ as the \emph{pointwise} (weak) left Kan extension of $d$ along $(J_1, \dotsc, J_n)$.

 \end{definition} Restrictions of pointwise (weak) left Kan extensions are again pointwise (weak) left Kan extensions as follows. \begin{lemma} Consider the composite above.
-If $\eta$ is pointwise (weak) left Kan then so is the composite. \end{lemma} \begin{proof} A consequence of the pasting lemma for cartesian cells (\auglemref{4.15}). \end{proof}
+If $\eta$ is pointwise (weakly) left Kan then so is the composite. \end{lemma} \begin{proof} A consequence of the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}). \end{proof}

-\begin{remark} As a consequence of \cororef{left Kan extensions with unital sources} the notions of left Kan extension and pointwise left Kan extension coincide in any virtual double category that has all horizontal units and restrictions on the right (\augdefsref{4.1}{4.10}). \end{remark}
+\begin{remark} As a consequence of \cororef{left Kan extensions with unital sources} the notions of left Kan extension and pointwise left Kan extension coincide in any unital virtual double category that has all restrictions on the right (\defref{augmented virtual equipment}). \end{remark}

-\begin{remark} After we formalise the notion of Yoneda embedding in an augmented virtual double category in \defref{yoneda embedding} it will follow from \lemref{weak left Kan extensions of yoneda embeddings} that all four notions of left Kan extension along a Yoneda embedding coincide. \end{remark}
+\begin{remark} The notion of `Yoneda morphism' introduced in \defref{yoneda embedding} below formalises the classical notion of Yoneda embedding, and it is shown in \lemref{weak left Kan extensions of yoneda embeddings} that all four notions of left Kan extension along a Yoneda morphism coincide. \end{remark}

 The following is an easy consequence of \lemref{full and faithful functors reflect and preserve weakly left Kan cells}. \begin{lemma} Any locally full and faithful functor $\map F\K\L$ that preserves cartesian cells defining restrictions on the right reflects pointwise (weakly) left Kan cells, that is a cell $\eta \in \K$ is pointwise (weakly) left Kan whenever its image $F\eta$ is so in $\L$. \end{lemma}